JosephEoff/josepheoff.github.io/_posts/2022-01-25-threadtension.md

 Starting:

-1. Get out you user's guide and thread the machine according to the instructions.
-Do it exactly right.
+1. Get out the user's guide for your machine and thread it according to the instructions.
+Do it exactly as described.
 2. Wind a bobbin with thread and load the bobbin into your machine according to the instructions.
 3. Follow the instructions for pulling the lower thread up for use.